-There will be approximately 15 highlines this year for participants to walk for ALL levels from beginner to professionals.
-There will be a top rope line for beginners and highline workshops available.
+There will be approximately 15+ highlines this year for participants to walk for ALL levels from beginner to professionals.
+There will be a top rope line for beginners and highline workshops available at some of the shorter lines.
 Because of the high demand, we are working to make usage and access as efficient and easy as possible.
 There will be a rope at each line for participants to clip their harnesses to as an established wait list.
 Each line will have specification information regarding the line along with the time allowed for each session.
 Longer lines will allow participants for longer sessions.
 There will be plenty of time to highline during the day and our rigging team will be checking the lines at least twice a day.
 If there is an issue with the line, please immediately report to a GGBY volunteer (indicated by t-shirts).
 DO NOT adjust the highline system.
 If you would like the line adjusted, please request from a volunteer and they will attend to it as soon as possible.
 Participants must ALWAYS be leashed in when on the line.

 Spacenets have been a pivotal component of GGBY the last few years.
 A spacenet is a net, plain and simple for people to hang out in.
 It can be between a few trees a few feet off the ground or hundreds of feet high over canyons.
 The construction and rigging of a spacenet will vary depending on where it is done.
 Over canyons, the construction and rigging of a spacenet is complex and requires a team and should ONLY be done by professionals.
 At GGBY, we have THE spacenet, The Mothership, which was built and is owned by Andy Lewis, world famous Slackliner.
 The Mothership has been seen and shared by millions all over the world and brought spacenets to the mainstream mass media.
 Last year, Ryan Jenks and Kimberly Weglin got married on the net with hundreds of friends and family there with them by the cliffs.
 Participants of GGBY will be able to get on the net as long as you have a climbing harness.
-Some other items you should have include a hangover (or other line rolling carabiner), 2 locking carabiners, 2 leashes (i.e. daisy chains or similar).
+Some other items you should have include a hangover (or other line rolling carabiner), 2 locking carabiners, 2 personal safety anchors (i.e. daisy chains).
 All participants must be tethered at all times to the net when on, entering, exiting, or near the cliff.
 Failure to do so will get you banned from the net.
 Your safety comes first, fun comes second, so please obey the rules.

 We are adding more and diverse workshops this year from some of the most talented instructors out there!
 Workshops include but not limited to: